 The initial estimated value of the Notes as of the pricing date is set forth on the cover page of this pricing supplement.
-For more information about the initial estimated value and the structuring of the Notes, see "Risk Factors" beginning on page PS-11 and "Structuring the Notes" on page PS-26.
+For more information about the initial estimated value and the structuring of the Notes, see "Risk Factors" beginning on page PS-Press CTRL+A and then F9 and "Structuring the Notes" on page PS-Press CTRL+A and then F9.